EuanEdgar/EuanEdgar.github.io/src/sites/blog/content/posts/the_blog_without_a_backend/post.md

 As the name implies, `marked.js` wraps the `marked` library.
 It extends `marked` via the `marked.use` method to attach some custom behaviour.

 ## Token walkers
 The first feature you might notice is the `walkTokens` function.
 This function is called by `marked` whenever it reads a token - any distinct piece of content, such as a link or a heading.
-Code is then run based on the type of the token, which may the token in some way.
+Code is then run based on the type of the token, which may alter the token in some way.

 ### Images
 When an image is encountered, if the function has been provided with a `getAsset` function, the `href` attribute is checked.
 If it is not a link to an external resource (Doesn't match `/^https?://`), `getAsset` is called.
 In this case it ultimately calls the [`postAsset`](https://github.com/EuanEdgar/euanedgar.github.io/blob/master/src/sites/blog/utils/postAsset.js) function.
 This simply returns the correct path for an asset belonging to the current post.